 - Truck, rail car, or other surface vehicle transporting DG

 The use of placards is not universally regulated nor is it universally enforced, especially as it pertains to use inside of individual countries of operation.
 Many countries heavily regulate the use of placards on locations that store DG items, or on vehicles that transport DG items, while other countries have limited to no regulation, especially in humanitarian contexts.
-Persons or organizations operating in any country should understand local regulations surrounding placard usage, and should utilize the appropriate placard where available.
+Persons or organisations operating in any country should understand local regulations surrounding placard usage, and should utilise the appropriate placard where available.

-In contexts where placard use is not regulated or enforced, humanitarian agencies should endeavor to still place placards where safe and appropriate.
+In contexts where placard use is not regulated or enforced, humanitarian agencies should endeavour to still place placards where safe and appropriate.
 There is no one accepted guidance on placard usage, but as a general rule, any time the cumulative aggregate weight of DG on any one vehicle exceeds 500 kg, then vehicles should be properly marked.
 Additionally, long term storage locations containing DG should also be clearly placarded.